raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This document defines an initial set of three TLVs, used to manage session timeouts, termination, and encryption padding.

-All three of the TLVs defined here are mandatory for all implementations of DSO.
+The three TLVs defined here are all mandatory for all implementations of DSO.
 Further TLVs may be defined in additional specifications.

 The format for DSO messages